yyolk/xrpl-price-persist-oracle/README.md

 Alternatively you might want to call some key management service / secrets management service independently.

-Theres two other AWS services that you could use, for managing encrypted secrets in transit.
+There is two other AWS services that you could use, for managing encrypted secrets in transit.

-Another option is to use Simple Systems Manager (`ssm`, specifically `ssm-encrypted` parameter store type).
+One is Simple Systems Manager (`ssm`, specifically `ssm-encrypted` parameter store type).
 This includes some additional costs if the function needs to cold start (assuming you're persisting the client in the outer scope for subsequent executions).
 (_see [Sharing Secrets with AWS Lambda Using AWS Systems Manager Parameter Store](https://aws.amazon.com/blogs/compute/sharing-secrets-with-aws-lambda-using-aws-systems-manager-parameter-store/)_)

-Another option is to use `aws-secrets-manager`, which is also an additional cost.
+Another is Secrets Manager `aws-secrets-manager`, which is also an additional cost.
 (_see [secretsmanager_basics.py](https://docs.aws.amazon.com/code-samples/latest/catalog/python-secretsmanager-secretsmanager_basics.py.html)_)

 There are many options!
 This is just a minimal example :)